 - Check that the "Set Custom IP" field at the bottom of the page shows 'localhost'.
 If it does not, change the field to read 'localhost', then click the Save IP button to save it.

-On older DreamPress machines (before August 2017), this field should be the IP address of the DreamPress server.
+On Legacy DreamPress machines, this field should be the IP address of the DreamPress server.